grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "I am," said Hemi, "I remember it well.
 At night, you are just standing up there in the wind, like you are swimming through pure blackness.
 Your mind starts to play tricks on you when you most need to keep your mind clear.
 It is a young person's job."

 "Reliable young people, anyway," said Percy.
-"Hey down there in the control room," she shouted down through the hatch, "you can start the diesels."
+"Hey down there in the control room," she shouted through the hatch, "you can start the diesels."

 There was a moment more of the quiet of the water sloshing down the length of the hull pushed by the electric motors before the diesels deep in the belly of the _Prospect_ hissed, coughed, and fired.
 Black smoke streamed out behind the sail.
 The vibration of the engines carried up up through the deck and shook the soles of their feet.